brmson/dataset-sts/tools/README.md

 This task is like the STS task, but rather than regressing a numerical score on output, it is a binary classification task.

-  * For training, use the task-generic interface.
+Please use the task-generic interface.

-  * **para_fineval.py** evaluates the model N times on all sets, producing statistical measurements suitable for publication

 Task: Hypothesis Evaluation